Amor fati: Nietzsche

 The concept of amor fati has been linked to Epictetus.
-It has also been linked to the writings of Marcus Aurelius, who did not use the words (he wrote in Greek, not Latin).
+It has also been linked to the writings of Marcus Aurelius, who did not use those words (he wrote in Greek, not Latin).
 However, it found its most explicit expression in Nietzsche, who made love of fate central to his philosophy.
-In "Why I Am So Clever" Ecce Homo, section 10, he writes:My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
-Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary—but love it.The phrase is used elsewhere in Nietzsche's writings and is representative of the general outlook on life that he articulates in section 276 of The Gay Science:
+In "Why I Am So Clever" (Ecce Homo, section 10), he writes:My formula for greatness in a human being is amor fati: that one wants nothing to be different, not forward, not backward, not in all eternity.
+Not merely bear what is necessary, still less conceal it—all idealism is mendacity in the face of what is necessary—but love it.The phrase is used elsewhere in Nietzsche's writings and is representative of the general outlook on life that he articulates in aphorism 276 of The Gay Science: